MattechLab/monalisa/_sources/2-5_coil_sensitivity_map.rst.txt

 Threshold
 ^^^^^^^^^

-To ensure that the estimation is only done for voxels that contain meaningful data, a threshold is used to seperate noise from data.
+To ensure that the estimation is only done for voxels that contain meaningful data, a threshold is used to separate noise from data.
 One threshold is for the RMS value of the voxels, which is calculated over all the body coils and the other is for the MIP value.
-Both of them are set seperately by dragging the two lines in the figure below:
+Both of them are set separately by dragging the two lines in the figure below:

 .. image:: ../images/thresholdRMSMIP.png
    :width: 70 %
    :align: center
    :alt: The thresholds are determined by looking at the images and dragging the lines.

-The figure allows to change the view of the two images as well as changing between a binary and a continuous representation.
+The figure allows changing the view of the two images as well as changing between a binary and a continuous representation.
 While dragging the lines in the graph in the top half, the images update the voxels to show which are below the threshold.

 .. _roiFigures: